 Where: South side of Miller/Catherine from Division to First or Third (TBD)

-When: Spring 2022 (with additional streetscape and alleyway restoration taking place in conjunction with the AAHC’s anticipated 2023 project)
+When: Summer 2022 (with additional streetscape and alleyway restoration taking place in conjunction with the AAHC’s anticipated 2023 project)

 Why: This project supports the Ann Arbor Housing Commissions affordable housing project on the 4th & Catherine surface parking lot and builds out the protected bikeway network downtown, improving safety and access for all users.